 Plow Shape Types

-The two main snowplow blade shapes are straight blades and v-shaped blades.
+The two traditional snowplow blade shapes are straight blades and v-shaped blades.
 Straight blades look like a straight line and push all the snow in one direction.
 The angle can be adjusted so that they can push the snow to the left, to the right, or even directly forward.
-V-shaped blades are shaped like a “V,” extending forward from the truck.
-The shape allows you to push snow off to the side in two different directions, clearing a path ahead.
+V-Plows are well suited to multiple plowing functions.
+In the V-positon, they are used to break through deep snow, pushing it off to either side.
+With the wings extended forward in the scoop position, a V-plow will capture and move snow.
+With the wings in the left or right angle positions, it acts like a conventional straight-blade plow, windrowing snow to either side.

 Find a Plow That Fits Your Truck